Shakir Ullah Khattak

-Shakir Ullah Khattak, HI(M) is a Lieutenant General of the Pakistan Army who is serving as the Chairman of Heavy Industries Taxila.
+Shakir Ullah Khattak is a Lieutenant General of the Pakistan Army who is serving as the chairman of Heavy Industries Taxila.

 Military career

 Khattak was commissioned in the 13th Lancers in 1991.
 As a Major General, he commanded the 7th Infantry Division at Waziristan during Operation Radd-ul-Fasaad.
 Under Khattak's command sensitive North-Waziristan portion of Afghanistan-Pakistan border fence was completed in 2020.

 Major-General Shakirullah Khattak served as the Director-General Analysis directorate (DG-A) of Inter-Service Intelligence from 2021 to 2023.

-Upon getting promotion to Lieutenant General, he had assumed the office of the Chairman, Heavy industries taxila, since 2023.
+Upon getting promotion to Lieutenant General, he had assumed the office of the Chairman, Heavy Industries Taxila, since 2023.